 This situation posed a strong dilemma to the authorities and for the monetary policy response.
 In the beginning, in order to enable convergence of inflation back to the Central Bank's target and to keep inflation expectations under control, the Board of Directors of Banco de la República (BDBR) began an upward cycle of the benchmark interest rate, taking it from 4.5% in September 2015 to 7.75% in July 2016.
-In order not to stifle economic growth, these actions were moderate, but they implied not achieving the inflation target in 2015 and 2016.
-Ending last year, inflation began to recede, and, inasmuch as different economic activity indicators suggest that the slowdown could be greater then expected, the Board started a downward cycle of the benchmark interest rate, placing it at 6.5% at its meeting last April.
+However, in order not to stifle economic growth, these actions were moderate.
+This implied not achieving the inflation target in 2015 and